huuhait/xnt-core/README.md

 - in `vscode` activate format-on-save via `File` > `Preferences` > `Settings` then check the box for "Format on Save"
 - install `cpulimit` for nicer, and more quiet integration tests: `apt install cpulimit`

-## Branches and Pull Requests

-Please see [documentation](https://docs.neptune.cash/contributing/git-workflow.html) of our branching methodology and how to submit a pull request.

 ## Logging